Reviewing the Wireframes and UI

 This comment gives no information whatsoever about the reasons why the commenter doesn’t like it or what would be a better alternative.

-Example of a Good Comment
+Example of an Actionable Comment

-A good comment is straight to the point, accurate, detailed, and gives concrete data/examples when possible.
+An actionable comment is straight to the point, accurate, detailed, and gives concrete data/examples when possible.

 This button has a different color than all other buttons in the UI.
 We should keep buttons consistent and have them all of the same green color.